ireneotero/SYNBADm/README.md

 # SYNBADm

-Software toolbox for the automated design of biocircuits based on ODE models and MINLP optimization
+Matlab toolbox for the automated design of biocircuits based on ODE models and MINLP optimization.

 This is version PUBLIC_01062020
 Once you copy the toolbox to the directory of your choice,